polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL unguided - SAP NetWeaver on Azure.md

 ### Exit criteria

--   You have installed the HA DB component on the s03-db-0 VM
+-   You have installed the HA DB component on the s03-db-0 VM.

--   You have implemented Always-On Availability Group on s3-db0 and s03-db-1 VMs
+-   You have implemented Always-On Availability Group on s3-db0 and s03-db-1 VMs.

     ![Screenshot of the s03-db-ag0 tab.](images/Hands-onlabunguided-SAPonAzureimages/media/image3.png)